OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Travel is about adventure, and sometimes that means being outside your comfort zone.
 There is so much more to traveling than sitting by the beach or exploring a touristy neighbourhood in a big city (although yes, those things are great too), and much of the magic of travel lies in discovering the undiscovered.
 However, what about the places that are unexplored by tourists for a reason?
 These are the 11 areas with the most dangerous streets in the world that you should definitely avoid, no mater how much of a culture seeker you are.

 One of many similar barrios in West Caracas, Catia, is among the worst neighbourhoods in the most dangerous city in the world.
-In 2016, the homicide rate was a terrifying 60 per day.
-It’s probably best to avoid the entire city due to the current political climate, but the streets, of Catia, including Calle Argentina and Calle el Comercio, are some of the most devastating examples of how much the Venezuelan capital is suffering.
+In 2016, the homicide rate in Venezuela was a terrifying 60 per day.
+It’s probably best to avoid Caracas altogether due to the current political climate, but the streets, of Catia, including Calle Argentina and Calle el Comercio, are some of the most devastating examples of how much the Venezuelan capital is suffering.

 The most violent city in Mexico, Acapulco is no longer the glamorous beach town you may remember from old Hollywood movies.
 Along such streets as Av.
 Juan R. Escudero and Ejido las Pozas, murder is rampant, and June 2017 was the deadliest month in the past two decades.
 Gangs reign supreme here, with everyone having to queue up to pay them a portion of their weekly salary.
 It is truly a tragic reminder of what has happened to the country due to its infamous drug wars.